How well are you weathering the downturn?

 Regular visitors will know that Out of the Box Innovations is dedicated to helping small to medium sized oil and gas companies with their marketing.
 This article also applies to people looking for work, during the current oil downturn individuals are finding a need to market themselves too.

-During a crash, or a bust, like the one we are currently experiencing in the oil and gas industry, there are a choice of options:
+During a crash, or a bust, like the one we are currently experiencing in the oil and gas industry, there’s a choice of options:

 - Retire early/close your business.